DeviaVir/zenbot/docs/FAQ.md

-**Does Zenbot use Limit orders or Market orders?** <a name="limit-market-orders"></a>

-By default, Zenbot will use Limit orders, but support for Market orders has been added.

 **Why does Zenbot use Limit orders by default?** <a name="limit-orders"></a>

 On most exchanges, Limit orders result in lower fees than Market orders.
-For instance, on GDAX there no fee for a Limit order trade compared to a 0.25% (BTC) or 0.3% (ETH & LTC) trade fee on a Market order.
+For instance, on GDAX there is no fee for a Limit order trade compared to a 0.25% (BTC) or 0.3% (ETH & LTC) trade fee on a Market order.

 Check your exchange for fees.